 Washington Square Health Foundation, Inc. Grants do not merely provide funds to an existing project, however worthy.
 They must be designed to provide significant health related benefits.
 Projects must have the support of appropriate organizations and/or governmental units in the community where the project is to be carried out.
 To be eligible for consideration, projects must be efforts involving a not for profit tax exempt 501(c)(3) organization or association as a sponsor.
 The grant request must be submitted by an organization exempt from income tax under sec.
 501 (c)(3), and designated as a public charity under section 509(a)(1) or 509(a)(2), of the Internal Revenue Code.
 Washington Square Health Foundation does not provide grants to section 509(a)(3) “supporting organizations.”
 Your most recent IRS Determination Letter should state your status as a 501(c)(3) organization with a 509(a)(1) or 509(a)(2) designation.

-The following criteria have been established by the Board of Directors of the Washington Square Health Foundation.
+Within the above framework, the following criteria have been established by the Board of Directors of the Washington Square Health Foundation.

 - Specific Grant Making Guidelines